aforank/Multi-Bots-on-Service-Fabric/02-code-excercise.md

 **Task II: Modify the `MasterRootDialog` class in `OneBank.MasterBot` to persist the selection made by the user in the first prompt.
 We should do this to maintain the sticky session between the end-user and the child bot so that all subsequent requests directly goes to child bot without performing any redirection logic again on the MasterBot.**

-1. In `MasterRootDialog`, locate `ResumeAfterChoiceSelection` method and replace the exisitng definitation with the following code
+1. In `MasterRootDialog`, locate `ResumeAfterChoiceSelection` method, replace the exisitng definitation with the following code, and resolve namespaces

     @[Copy](`start Notepad.exe "C:\AIP-APPS-TW200\TW\CodeBlocks\32.txt"`)
     ~~~csharp